MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-cut-text-from-one-text-box-and-paste-it-on-another.md

 ---

-# How to: Cut Text from One Text Box and Paste it on Another
+# Cut Text from One Text Box and Paste it on Another

 The following example uses the  **[Cut](../../../api/Outlook.textbox.cut.md)** and **[Paste](../../../api/Outlook.textbox.paste.md)** methods to cut text from one **[TextBox](../../../api/Outlook.textbox.md)** and paste it on another **TextBox**.